rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/_index.md

 This section is about installations of Rancher server in an air gapped environment.
 An air gapped environment could be where Rancher server will be installed offline, behind a firewall, or behind a proxy.

-The steps to install Rancher differ depending on whether Rancher is installed on an RKE Kubernetes cluster, a K3s Kubernetes cluster, or a single Docker container.
+The installation steps differ depending on whether Rancher is installed on an RKE Kubernetes cluster, a K3s Kubernetes cluster, or a single Docker container.

 For more information on each installation option, refer to [this page.]({{<baseurl>}}/rancher/v2.x/en/installation/)